stamat/youtube-background/README.md

 * **video-background-resize** - when the video background is resized, this event is fired.
 * **video-background-destroyed** - when the video background is destroyed using the `destroy` function of the instance and reverted to pre-initialization state, this event is fired.

 Events bubble.
-If you go vanilla, you can get the video object via `event.detail`.
+If you go vanilla, you can get the video object via `event.detail` or `event.originalEvent.detail` in case of jQuery implementation.

-You can add listeners to the events onto the element that you've initialized the video background.
+You can add listeners to the events onto the element that you've initialized the video background on.
 If the ID of that element is `#video-background`, you can add listeners like this:

 ```javascript
 document.querySelector('#video-background').addEventListener('video-background-ready', function(event) {